Wayne742/Project2018/README.md

 The language is used by a multitude of IT industry leaders including, Google, Industrial Light and Magic, Jet Propulsion Labs, and the ESRI.
 [5]

 In analysing the data set I have used two of the modules for the Python programmng language standard library.
-Python comes with a very extensive library of modules.
+Namely "Numpy" and  Python comes with a very extensive library of modules.
 Many of these modules provide standardised solutions to programming problems[6].

+**NumPy** is a library of functions used for scientific computing.

+**matplotlib.py** is a collection of command style functions that are used to generate visual representations of numercial data.

 ### Anaylsis by Others.
 There appears to be ample amounts of analysis using the Iris Flower data set.
 After carrying out a couple of Google searches